Maxwell-Eric/Java-Programs/Percolation System with Union Find/README.md

 ## This project is associated with Princetons Algorithms Part I from coursera.
-## This project creates a square system which can percolate.
+- This project creates a square system which can percolate.
-## The system percolates when there is a path from the top of the system to the bottom.
+- Sites can be opened and connected to adjacent open sites with a union find data structure.
-## Sites can be opened and connected to adjacent open sites with a union find data structure.
+- The system percolates when there is a path from the top of the system to the bottom.

 There are two executable programs in this project.
   - The first project calculates the statistics to cause a system to percolate.
 The user inputs the number of sites on each side and the number of trials.
 The mean percentage of sites needed to be removed to cause a system to percolate is calculated.
 The standard deviation and the confidence interval are also calculated and included.
 There is a jar file for this program call Percolation_Stats.jar.